Once the winter weather ends, Concord General Services’ Highway and Utilities Division begins spring operations for the City of Concord.

 2020 Spring Road Load Limits

-The City of Concord has posted "No Trucking - Load Limit 9 Tons" signs as of Monday, March 9, 2020 to protect roads from potential damage from heavy vehicles during the spring thaw.
+The City of Concord has lifted road load limits as of April 6, 2020.
+Spring Road Load Limits were posted on March 9, 2020 to protect roads from potential damage from heavy vehicles during the spring thaw.

 Each spring, Concord General Services’ Highway and Utilities Division flushes City-owned hydrants as part of required routine maintenance to remove any sediment from water distribution pipes.
 This process maintains water quality, water clarity, and also checks for water pressure.
 Water customers may experience low water pressure and discolored water in their area during hydrant flushing.
 Residents should avoid doing laundry during their scheduled flushing time.
 If discoloration occurs, please run your tap water on cold until the water runs clear.

 Hydrant flushing begins on Monday, May 18.
 Flushing will continue for several weeks in different areas of the city.
 Concord water customers should view the tentative flushing schedules below to determine when flushing is scheduled to occur in their area.
 Please return to this page when your scheduled flushing time approaches to confirm there weren’t any scheduling changes.
 Customers should remember to avoid doing laundry during their flushing time and to run their tap on cold to flush the lines if discoloration occurs.

 - Week 1: May 18, 2020 - May 22, 2020